FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

    Azure Resources                  Azure Resources
 ```

-Microsoft Entra ID manages identities.
+Microsoft Entra ID is responsible for identity management.

 Azure Resource Manager manages Azure resources.

-Azure RBAC connects both by authorizing authenticated identities to perform actions on Azure resources.
+Azure RBAC connects both services by authorizing authenticated identities to perform actions on Azure resources.

 ---

 ## Administrative Boundary

-Microsoft Entra ID administrative roles and Azure RBAC roles are independent.
+Microsoft Entra ID administrative roles and Azure RBAC roles are independent security systems.

-Being a **Global Administrator** in Microsoft Entra ID does not automatically grant administrative permissions over Azure subscriptions or Azure resources.
+Being assigned the **Global Administrator** role in Microsoft Entra ID does **not** automatically grant administrative permissions over Azure subscriptions or Azure resources.

+Azure resources are protected by Azure Role-Based Access Control (Azure RBAC), which operates independently from Microsoft Entra ID administrative roles.

-In emergency scenarios, a Global Administrator can enable **Access management for Azure resources**, which temporarily grants the **User Access Administrator** role at the root scope of Azure subscriptions.
-This capability is intended for recovery and administrative scenarios.
+In emergency scenarios, a Global Administrator can enable **Access management for Azure resources**.

+When enabled, Azure assigns the **User Access Administrator** role at the **Root Management Group**, allowing RBAC permissions to be inherited across Azure subscriptions within the tenant.

+This feature is intended for recovery scenarios, such as regaining administrative access when Azure RBAC permissions have been lost.

 ---

 ## Enterprise Scenario

+A multinational company manages more than 5,000 employees across several countries.

-A company creates a Microsoft Entra ID tenant for its organization.
+The organization creates a single Microsoft Entra ID tenant to centralize identity management.

-Employees authenticate using corporate accounts stored in the tenant.

-The organization manages two Azure subscriptions:
+Within the tenant, administrators manage:

+- Employee accounts
+- Security Groups
+- Devices
+- Enterprise Applications
+- Authentication Policies

+Two Azure subscriptions are associated with the tenant:

+- Production
 - Development
-- Production

-Both subscriptions trust the same Microsoft Entra ID tenant for authentication while remaining independent for billing, governance, and resource management.
+Employees authenticate once using Microsoft Entra ID.

-Azure RBAC determines which users can administer each subscription.
+Azure RBAC then determines which Azure resources each identity is allowed to access.

+This centralized identity model simplifies administration while maintaining strong security boundaries.

 ---

 ## Best Practices

-- Use a single tenant unless multiple tenants are required.
+- Use a single tenant unless multiple tenants are required for business or regulatory reasons.
-- Protect privileged identities with Multi-Factor Authentication.
+- Protect privileged identities using Multi-Factor Authentication (MFA).
 - Apply the principle of least privilege.
+- Assign permissions to Security Groups instead of individual users whenever possible.
 - Review guest users regularly.
-- Use Security Groups instead of assigning permissions directly to users.
+- Limit the number of Global Administrators.
+- Protect privileged accounts using Conditional Access policies.
 - Document tenant ownership and administrative responsibilities.

 ---

 ## Common Pitfalls

-- Confusing a tenant with an Azure subscription.
+- Confusing a Microsoft Entra ID tenant with an Azure subscription.
 - Confusing authentication with authorization.
-- Assuming Global Administrators automatically manage Azure resources.
+- Assuming Global Administrators automatically have Azure RBAC permissions.
-- Assigning permissions directly to individual users.
+- Assigning Azure permissions directly to users instead of groups.
 - Creating unnecessary Global Administrator accounts.
+- Forgetting to review guest user access.
+- Mixing identity administration with Azure resource administration.

 ---